Tsimina/Medical-Image-Diagnosis/README.md

  > Figure: Data split distribution - dark pink for the pneumonia chest x-rays and the lighter pink for the normal chest x-rays)

+## Attacks

+### One-Pixel attack

+A black-box attack that finds a misclassification by changing only one pixel in the image.
+Does not require model gradients; instead it evaluates only the model’s outputs.
+Uses an evolutionary algorithm (e.g., differential evolution) to search for:
+      $\x′ = x + δ(i,j)$
+where δ(i,j) modifies a single pixel at position (i, j).

+### FGSM

+A white-box attack that uses the model’s gradients to find the direction that increases the loss the most.
+Creates an adversarial example by adding a small, targeted perturbation to the input
+image:
+     $\x′ = x + ϵ · sign(∇x J(x, y ))$
+The parameter ϵ controls the strength of the perturbation.
+Called “sign” because it uses only the sign of the gradient (+1 or −1) to decide the direction of each pixel change.

 ## Model Details

 This repository contains 3 models: